Harleyville, South Carolina

 Harleyville is a town in Dorchester County, South Carolina, United States.
 The population was 677 at the 2010 census, up from 594 at the 2000 census.
 Harleyville is part of the Charleston-North Charleston-Summerville metropolitan area.
-As of 2018 the population is 696.

 History

 Harleyville was named after the Harley family.

 The St. Paul Camp Ground was added to the National Register of Historic Places in 1998.